Associate Degree in Fashion and Textile Merchandising

-You will be assessed throughout each semester via essays, reports, verbal presentations, group projects, examinations, research and practical assignments.
+You will be assessed throughout each semester via projects, reports, verbal presentations, group projects, tests and practical assignments.
 You can access online resources through the myRMIT student portal.
 All programs are delivered in English.

 This program provides you with the opportunity to work on ‘real world’ briefs such as the Young Essentials Project (YEP).
 Winning teams have had their collections placed into production and sold in Australia and overseas.

 You’ll have the opportunity to study at some of the best overseas institutions and attend study tours to Europe, America and China.

 You will study textiles, product development, marketing, supply chain, fashion mathematics, visual merchandising and computer skills and apply them to an industry-based project.

 You’ll build on your studies and proceed to an advanced level in computer-aided design, product development and supply chain.

 This program develops the skills and abilities that industry seeks in a graduate including self-management, problem solving, research and analysis.

 You can graduate work-ready or continue further studies to gain a degree qualification by completing an additional year in the (Bachelor of Applied Science (Fashion and Textile Merchandising).